AVAILABLE 24/7 | FREE CONSULTATION

 Learn Also About

-Similar to orders of protection under the Prevention of Domestic Violence Act, an extreme risk order of protection will be issued ex parte, or before the subject has an opportunity to be heard or to respond.
+Similar to orders of protection under the Prevention of Domestic Violence Act in NJ, an extreme risk order of protection will be issued ex parte, or before the subject has an opportunity to be heard or to respond.
 The subject may not even know there is an order against them until the police force shows up at their door to confiscate their weapons.

-Firearms may be immediately confiscated under an ERPO, requiring the subject to petition the court for its termination and present his or her own evidence.
-But the court takes these matters very seriously and can be reluctant to return firearms to an individual if they feel there is any validity to the dangers expressed in the petition.
+Firearms in New Jersey may be immediately confiscated under an ERPO, requiring the subject to petition the court for its termination and present his or her own evidence.
+But the court takes these matters very seriously.
+It can be reluctant to return firearms to an individual if they feel there is any validity to the dangers expressed in the petition.

 Before the court issues an ERPO, the petitioner must include a sworn affidavit outlining the evidence of the alleged extreme risk.
 The petitioner must also, if possible, note the nature and location of any firearms.